alize2e/subset-generation/README.md

   - finish proving termination

 GrayRec, GrayRecComp, and GrayRecSlides
+- GrayRec and GrayRecSlides have a:
-- function `genGray` which generates the Gray code recursively based on the "algorithm" suggested by (5) on page 283 of the Knuth book
+  - function (`genGray` and `grayRecSlides`, respectively) which generate the Gray code recursively. `genGray` is based on the "algorithm" suggested by (5) on page 283 of the Knuth book, while `grayRecSlides` uses the algorithm from the CSE102 slides
-- proof that any `Subset n` is in the output of `genGray n`
+  - proof that any `Subset n` is in the output of `genGray n`/`grayRecSlides n`
-- proof that the output of `genGray n` is of length 2^n
+  - proof that the output of `genGray n`/`grayRecSlides n` is of length 2^n
+  - proof of some sort of symmetry of the helper function
+-

 (Note: "the Knuth book" refers to _The Art of Computer Programming, Volume 4A, Combinatorial Algorithms, Part 1_ by Donald E. Knuth.)